 You can read more about virtual meetings here in our downloadable publication, Virtual Meetings Untangled.
 We are offering this publication as a free, immediate download during this time.

-A: Thanks for reaching out.
-Having to make this transition is hard, especially when you have to decide what makes the most sense for your board.
-We do not have a standing set of rules for virtual meetings, but we can offer some guidance on how to adapt your normal practices to a virtual setting.
+A: While we do not have a standing set of rules for virtual meetings, but we can offer some guidance on how to adapt your normal practices to a virtual setting.
 First, I would pull out your annual meeting standing rules and see what needs to be adjusted/amended to make virtual meetings effective.
 One of the main things you might have to adjust is how you vote.
 I would recommend you take a look at your state’s voting laws and your bylaws to see what they say about virtual meetings and voting.
 Board Effect has put together a resource that allows you to find your state, and see what’s allowed.
 For example, in Georgia, boards are allowed to hold virtual meetings and are able to vote, as long as all board members are able to hear the proceedings.
 This means that the board can meet by phone or video conferencing technology.

 Annual standing meeting rules will be different at each nonprofit.
 My best advice is to follow those rules as best you can, but don’t get bogged down by them.
 Focus on making sure your virtual meeting is well facilitated and is following your state laws.
 Our board chair, Cathy Trower, wrote this great blog post on how to quickly adapt your meetings to a virtual setting.
 Other best practices we would recommend for virtual meetings include:

 - Have everyone log on early to test the technology, and troubleshoot for errors

 - If using a videoconferencing platform, have everyone be on camera.
 This helps keep the full board engaged and allows the facilitator to be better able to adapt/react to board members’ responses and expressions.